decaporg/decap-cms/website/content/docs/docusaurus.md

 **Warning:** Any changes you publish through the admin interface will only effect your *remote GitHub repository*.
 To retrieve these changes locally, `git pull` from your local repository.
 </li>

-<li> Commit and push your new changes to your remote branch.
+<li> Commit and push your new changes to your remote repository.

 ```bash
 git add .